 SEMINOLE STATE COLLEGE

-Interior Design student at Seminole State College passionate about creating harmonious, people-centered spaces.
+Interior Design student at Seminole State College, Ann-Grace is passionate about creating harmonious, people-centered spaces.
 As a Ginsburg Phoenix Fellow, she aims to bring positive change to her community through creative design solutions.

 -